Skip to main content

 Introduction

-Under the hood, the conversion is done by compilers like Babel or SWC.
-Consequently the whole component tree representing our App get converted into Javascript objects that can be understood by the browser and used by the React runtime to render the final Html code.
+Under the hood, the conversion is handled by compilers like Babel or SWC.
+Consequently, the entire component tree representing our App is transformed into JavaScript.
+These objects are understood by the browser and used by the React runtime to render the final HTML code.

 function Image() {